microsoft/debug-adapter-protocol/specification.md

     type?: string;

     /**
-     * Properties of a evaluate result that can be used to determine how to
+     * Properties of an evaluate result that can be used to determine how to
      * render the result in the UI.
      */
     presentationHint?: VariablePresentationHint;